Antiguo Cuscatlán: Education

 Home to three private universities in the country: Albert Einstein University, Universidad Dr. José Matías Delgado and Universidad Centroamericana Jose Simeon Cañas, besides having several private schools, including the German School and San Francisco School, six public elementary schools basic and a National Institute of Secondary Education.
 Also has the campus graduate of the University Don Bosco.

 As for public schools there is only one located in the historic center of Antiguo, most children attend to bilingual private schools in San Salvador.

 On the Santa Elena Neighborhood the European Union opened an institute to learn the official European Union languages.

-Santa Elena Neighborhood
+Santa Elena

 Santa Elena is the main neighborhood of Antiguo Cuscatlán, the neighborhood spans 65% of the municipality.
 Santa Elena is home to one of the world's largest American Embassy, as well as the Embassies of Malta and Belize.

 Business

 There are many businesses in the Santa Elena Neighborhood, the newest and most advanced business center is Edificio Avante, located next to the Beverly Hills Hotel, and on Boulevard Orden de Malta.
 There are also other business centers like Edificio Comercial, Edificio Valencia.